 The Enhanced Primary Care (Clinical Educator-Palliative) pilot project aimed to deliver palliative and end of life (EOL) education and development training to RACFs.
 The project utilised a Specialist Palliative Care (PC) - Clinical Nurse Educator (CNE) model.
-Five (5) sites were selected for participation in the project.
-Two (2) full-day education sessions were delivered with a total of 37 participants, with 100 per cent of participants who self-reported increased knowledge and skills to impact their practice positively.
+Five sites were selected for participation in the project.
+Two full-day education sessions were delivered with a total of 37 participants; 100% of participants self-reported increased knowledge and skills to impact their practice positively.
 The PC-CNE supported trial sites to implement/review palliative, EOL and ACP policies and procedures.